 What inspired this outreach?

-My life dramatically changed in 2013.
+My life dramatically changed in 2014.
 The grief and loss of the experience lasted years and compelled me to dig deeply into who I truly am and why I'm here.
 Those years of healing and personal work transformed my values and inspired me to devote my life to this work.
-In 2014 I participated in my first Burning Man while still in deep grief.
+That year I participated in my first Burning Man while still in deep grief.
 I spent the majority of my time in the Temple, which is the spiritual center of the burn.
 The acceptance and vulnerability I experienced there was unparalleled.
 It was there that I began fully accepting the temporal nature of life and how precious the time and energy of a life is.
 Another element of the burn that greatly inspired me is the gift economy.
 There is no commerce or bartering on the playa.
 We all bring what we need to survive 8 days in the desert, as well as what we wish to bless others with.
 The culture of fearless authenticity and giving of one's resources and talents without expectation of compensation has been greatly inspiring to me.

 Shortly upon returning from my second burn in 2015, I had a vivid dream.
 In it, I was editing family portraits in the back of an old boxy truck.
 The space had small windows all around which flooded the interior with natural light.
 Where I was parked and working felt like a remote Mexican village.
 I didn't know what to make of the dream until later that day when a fellow truck enthusiast shared a craigslist ad on his facebook feed of a truck that bore a striking resemblance to the one in my dream.
-It was a rare 1954 Dodge M152 which had been a radio truck in the Canadian Armed Forces.
+It was a rare 1954 Dodge M152 which had been a command truck in the Canadian Armed Forces.
 I had never seen that particular truck before and I knew it's match to the one in my dream could not be coincidental.
 There were only four pictures, but the more I looked at them, the more I knew it was for me.
 I did not have the means to buy it, but I didn't let that stop me from contacting the seller.
 I shared my dream and idea with the seller in an email and he got back to me a week later.
 Not only was he open to my financially ridiculous proposal to make payments for a year, but he proposed a lower price if I could pay it off in six months.
 We drafted a purchase contract and on the first day of October I sent him a $1000 deposit, (all of my savings), without even seeing the rig in person.
 Totally stupid, crazy faith!
 It had sat in a barn for over 30 years and wasn't even running.
 I sold the truck I had, my custom motorcycle I had just finished building, and everything of value that I owned that wasn't legacy for my children.
 I had it paid off in four months instead of six.
 By the last week of May, 2016 it was finally in my driveway after being hauled across continent from Ontario, Canada to Ellensburg, Washington.
 Thus began over two years of extensive restoration work in my driveway.

 Why a vintage truck and how will you take care of it?